arduino/docs-content/content/software/plc-ide/tutorials/plc-ide-cloud-support/content.md

 ![Arduino IoT Cloud Thing and Cloud variables for Opta™](assets/plc-ide-cloud-thing.png)

 We can now extract the code that will serve as the base for the Arduino sketch for Opta™ in the PLC IDE.
 The code can be accessed by going to the full editor.
 It will require some of the lines from the `ThingProperties.h`.

-Please follow `Things -> Created Thing -> Sketch -> Open full editor` to get to the full editor window.
+Please follow `Things -> "Opta PLC IDE Cloud" Thing -> Sketch -> Open full editor`, of which 'Opta PLC IDE Cloud' is the name of your created Thing, to get to the full editor window.

 ![Arduino IoT Cloud Full Editor](assets/iot-cloud-full-editor.png)